Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **primaryKey** - A boolean specifying whether this is a primary key field or not.
 Default value is `false`.
 Usually there is no need to enable this for any fields as the generator adds primary and foreign key fields automatically.
 The only use case where the manual definition of primary keys makes sense is having composite keys.
 This should work in general with regards to the generated data layer, but support on controller and view layers in the created application may not be prepared properly yet for that (reports and patches are welcome).
 * **readonly** - A boolean specifying whether this a read only field or not.
 The default value is `false`.
 If set to `true` then this field may not be changed during editing.
 * **sluggablePosition** - Position of this field in the created slugs.
 A value of `0` (default) means that this field is not part of the slug at all.
 If at least one field in an entity has a sluggable position greater than `0` then this entity is considered as sluggable.
 In this case a permalink is built automatically from all fields in ascending position.
 See the slug properties on [entity](#entity) level for slug-related configuration options.
-* **sortableGroup** - A boolean specifying whether this field acts as grouping criteria for the sortable extension.
+* **sortableGroup** - A boolean specifying whether this field acts as grouping criteria for the [Sortable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sortable.md).
 The default value is `false`.
 SortableGroup is not fully implemented yet, do not use if you not understand the function.
 * **translatable** - A boolean specifying whether this field is translatable or not.
 The default value is `false`.
-If at least one field in an entity is translatable the generator creates an additional class for managing the translation entities.
+If at least one field in an entity is translatable the generator creates an additional class for managing the translation entities (see [Translatable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/translatable.md) for more details).
 Overall support for translations in the application should get you started.

 ![Edit form with translatable fields](images/generator_translatable.png "Edit form with translatable fields")